centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/develop-with-centreon-plugins.md

 WARNING: My-awesome-app status: yellow | 'myawesomeapp.db.queries.select.count'=1230;;;0; 'myawesomeapp.db.queries.update.count'=640;;;0; 'myawesomeapp.db.queries.delete.count'=44;;;0;
 ```

-Performances data confirm that values for database queries are correctly set as well.
+Performance data confirm that values for database queries are correctly set as well.

-This is the magic of the counters mode template (`use base qw(centreon::plugins::templates::counter);`), the only thing you have
+This is how the counters mode template work (`use base qw(centreon::plugins::templates::counter);`), the only thing you have
 to do is getting the data from the thing you have to monitor and push it to a counter definition.

-Behind the scene, it manages a lot of things for you:
+Behind the scenes, it manages a lot of things for you:

-- Options: `--warning-health --warning-select --warning-update --warning-delete and --critical-* have automatically been defined
+- Options: `--warning-health --warning-select --warning-update --warning-delete and --critical-` have automatically been defined
 - Performance data: thanks to `nlabel` and values from `perfdatas:[]` array in your counters
-- Display: It writes the status and substitues values with the one assigned to the counter
+- Display: It writes the status and substitutes values with the one assigned to the counter

-Now, you probably better understand why the preparation work about understanding collected data and counter definition part is essential.

-Simply because it's the bigger part of the job.
+Now, you probably understand better why the preparation work about understanding collected data and the counter definition part is essential: simply because it's the bigger part of the job.

 #### Push data to counters having an instance (type => 1)

-Now let's deal with counters with instances, that means that the sames counter will
+Now let's deal with counters with instances.
+That means that the same counters will
-receive multiple data, each of these data refering to a specific dimenson.
+receive multiple data, each of these data refering to a specific dimension.

 They require to be manipulated in a slightly different way as we will have to specify the
 name we want to associate with the data.

 First, we have to loop over both `connections` and `errors` arrays to access the app name and
 measured value and then spread it within counters.

 ```perl title="Counters with instances (type 1)"